 On November 19, 2020, the Company acquired a 100% ownership interest in Braxton Science & Technology Group ("Braxton"), a privately-owned company, for \$309.5 million in cash.
 Braxton operates at the forefront of satellite operations, ground system automation, flight dynamics, and spacecraft and antenna simulation for the U.S. Department of Defense and Intelligence Community.
-The acquisition was entirely funded by cash on hand in August 2020, as described in "Note 12-Debt and Credit Facilities".
-In connection with this acquisition, the Company recognized \$0.6 million of acquisition related "Selling, general and administrative expense" in the consolidated statements of income for the six months ended June 30, 2021, including legal fees, consulting fees, and other miscellaneous direct expenses associated with the acquisition.
+The acquisition was entirely funded by cash on hand.
+In connection with this acquisition, the Company recognized \$0.6 million of acquisition related "Selling, general and administrative expense" in the consolidated statements of income for the nine months ended September 30, 2021, including legal fees, consulting fees, and other miscellaneous direct expenses associated with the acquisition.
 Braxton allows Parsons to capitalize on the quickly evolving space missions of its national security space customers and address rapid market growth driven by proliferated low earth orbit constellations, small satellite expansion, and space cyber resiliency.